owlbarn/tutorial/book/case-recommender/README.md

 However, MLlib is unable to perform SVD on a data set of $10^5$ features with limited RAM, we have to implement our own stochastic SVD on Apache Spark using rank-revealing technique.
 The DLSA will be discussed in detail in later chapter.

 **PANNS** builds the search index to enable fast $k$-NN search in high dimensional LSA vector spaces.
 Though dimensionality has been significantly reduced from TF-IDF ($10^5$ features) to LSA ($10^3$ features), $k$-NN search in a $10^3$-dimension space is still a great challenge especially when we try to provide responsive services.
-Naive linear search using one CPU takes over 6 seconds to finish in a database of 4 million entries, which is unacceptably long for any realistic services.
+A naive linear search using one CPU takes over 6 seconds to finish in a database of 4 million entries, which is unacceptably long for any realistic services.
 [PANNS](https://github.com/ryanrhymes/panns) implements a parallel RP-tree algorithm which makes a reasonable tradeoff between accuracy and efficiency.
 PANNS is the core component in the backend system and we will present its algorithm in detail in later chapter.
 PANNS is becoming a popular choice of Python-based approximate k-NN library for application developers.
 According to the PyPI's statistics, PANNS has achieved over 27,000 downloads since it was first published in October 2014.